Spring Feeding: Houseplant Fertilizing 101

-- Good Dirt Plant Food: a soft liquid fertilizer for indoor and outdoor plants.
-To use, for indoor plants add one pump per gallon of water, for outdoor plants use two pumps per gallon of water when watering.
+- Good Dirt Plant Food: This is our go-to gentle liquid fertilizer for indoor and outdoor plants.
+To use for indoor plants, add one pump per gallon of water, for outdoor plants use two pumps per gallon of water when watering.

 Time waits for no one, and with spring in full swing the time is now to start fertilizing and refreshing soil, so our houseplants have what they need to grow big and strong this year.